 For individuals who suffer from OCD, symptoms may appear when they try to avoid obsessive or compulsive behavior.
 This can lead to fear, panic, nightmares, and physical manifestations such as sweating, nausea, and uncontrolled shaking.

 Individuals with mild anxiety cope by minimizing social interaction and avoiding situations they perceive as stressful.
-In some cases, medication is used to try to alleviate symptoms, but does not always help.
+In some cases, medication may alleviate symptoms but does not always help.

 Severe anxiety disorder can prevent people from working, shopping, going outside, or performing essential tasks like bathing.
 If the disorder is severe enough, it is impossible for the individual to work, making disability benefits essential for their survival.